NCAR/geocat-comp/README.md

 GeoCAT-comp provides a high-level [Xarray](http://xarray.pydata.org/en/stable/) interface under the `geocat.comp` namespace.
-However, a stripped-down NumPy interface is used under the hood to bridge the gap between NumPy arrays and the Fortran data structures used by [GeoCAT-f2py](https://github.com/NCAR/geocat-f2py).
+However, a stripped-down NumPy interface is used under the hood to bridge the gap between NumPy arrays and the compiled language data structures used by [GeoCAT-f2py](https://github.com/NCAR/geocat-f2py).
 These functions are accessible under the `geocat.comp` namespace, but are minimally documented and are intended primarily for internal use.